ENGAGING WITH PROBLEM KETAMINE USERS:

 Fatal overdose is extremely rare as the upper limit for safe use in medicine is very high.
 What is more likely is that the user would pass out before reaching a fatal dose, which is dangerous in itself.
 Unconsciousness is an emergency situation and should be treated as such.

 Nowadays, very few people use one drug on its own, and ketamine is no exception.
 Ketamine is often used, on a night out, in combination with a range of substances including alcohol (avoid!), cocaine (CK1), and the plethora of new and emerging compounds (“legal highs”) that are becoming more readily available.
+There is also the added risk that ketamine is contaminated with other substances (such as nitazenes) without the users knowledge.
+Most illegal drugs these days are contaminated with other substances.
 Obviously, mixing drugs increases the risks and should be avoided as the outcome is difficult to predict.

 Although not considered physically addictive, tolerance to ketamine builds up very quickly and higher doses are needed to achieve the desired effects.
 As mentioned earlier, some users are getting into patterns of compulsive binges.
 This can lead to problems with memory, word/name recall, reduced attention span, damage to relationships, loss of productivity, isolation, and neglecting other interests.
 Despite evidence of harm the compulsive user often finds it difficult to cut down, all the hallmarks of dependence.